|

 fabric door

-I sewed a normal curtain with a header – out of painter’s drop cloth.
-The bottom was hemmed, but I just ripped the edges and left them raw.
+1. I sewed a normal curtain with a header – out of painter’s drop cloth.
+The bottom was hemmed with a traditional rolled hem.
+However, when I made the rod pocket at the top, I didn’t make a perfect hem on the back.
+I just ripped the edges and left them raw.
 I like that look and it makes it less bulky on the rod.

-I measured the center point and cut a little hole in it and tried to insert a grommet.
+2. I measured the center point of the finished sewn curtain and cut a little hole in it (where the drawer pull would be situated) and tried to insert a grommet.
 (I discovered that I only have half of the grommet apparatus, so I have to get a few more supplies when I go to town… Let’s just pretend that I actually have a completed grommet in it, O.K.?
 Thanks…)

 DSC_1583

-I just love how the old piece of history nestles into the fabric…
+I just love how the old antique pull is a piece of history nestled right into the fabric…

 DSC_1594